CASANOVA660/expenses-analyzer/README.md

 - [ ] Insights about particular expenses
 - [x] Amounts spent on particular type of activity (eg. food, electronics, leisure)
 - [ ] Routes
-- [ ] Polish translation (since it supports only polish MBank account data for now)

-See the [open issues](https://github.com/Kielx/expenses-analyzer/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing